Daleroy Stewart: New York Jets

 On September 16, 2004, Stewart was claimed off waivers by the New York Jets to replace an injured Josh Evans.
 He was released eight days later on September 24.

 San Francisco 49ers

 On September 27, 2004, he was claimed off waivers by the San Francisco 49ers.
 He wasn't re-signed at the end of the season, after playing in nine games and being declared inactive in four.

 Houston Texans

 On April 20, 2005, he was signed as a free agent by the Houston Texans.
 After being limited with injuries (knee, hamstring) in training camp, he was cut on August 16.

-Dallas Desperados (AFL)
+Dallas Desperados

 On October 17, 2005, he signed with the Dallas Desperados of the Arena Football League, who were owned by Jerry Jones, who also owned the Dallas Cowboys.
 He played three seasons until the team folded on August 4, 2009, upon the dissolving of the original AFL.